Main Location: Chattogram

 Recycling method: Beaching

 The shipbreaking yards in Bangladesh are located just outside the major port city of Chattogram (formerly known as Chittagong).
-They stretch along the coastline of the Sitakund area for approximately 15 km.
+They stretch along the coastline of the Sitakund area for and have expanded from 3 kilometres in 1988 up to approximately 15 22 km in 2020 . .Some of the yards are set up on privately owned land, while the majority of companies lease government-owned land.
 The story says that shipbreaking started in Bangladesh in 1960 when a cyclone caused the standing of the Greek ship MD Alpine.
 Whilst activities increased considerably in the 1980s, shipbreaking was not officially recognised as an industry – and thus not regulated – before 2011.

 Many of the shipbreaking workers come from the Northwest of Bangladesh, a poverty-stricken area with very little industrial activity.
 There is a strong fluctuation of workers between the yards as most are employed on day-contracts and often return to their villages during the harvest season.
 Workers are forced to rent unsanitary and improper accommodation.
 They work long hours without holidays, and trade unions are prevented from effectively organising them.
-In 2018, the Platform documented at least 19 workers who were killed and at least 10 who suffered severe injuries whilst breaking the massive ships that are beached in Sitakund.
+In 2018Since 2009, the Platform documented at least 19 249 workers who were killed and at least 10 284 who suffered severe injuries whilst breaking the massive ships that are beached in Sitakund.
 The causes of death at the shipbreaking yards are many, including suffocation, explosions, falls from great height and crushing due to falling parts of the ship.
 The hospital building set up by the Bangladesh Shipbreakers Association (BSBA) is operated as a private clinic and can only treat minor injuries.
-Many workers therefore succumb to their injuries on their way to the closest specialised hospital in Chattogram.
+Many workers therefore succumb to their injuries on their way to the closest specialised hospital in Chattogram, the Chattogram Medical College Hospital.
 Injured workers moreover do not automatically receive financial support for necessary medical treatment.

 Shipbreaking in Chittagong, Bangladesh - © Studio Fasching 2017